rktjmp/lush.nvim/README.md

 #### Why `return ...`?

-In the lua file, we call `lush(lush-spec)`, which will parse the given lush-spec, then it will return your theme as lua a table (aka: a parsed-lush-spec) You should return this table from your lua theme file to allow other modules to `require(a_lush_spec_file)` and access your themes colour data.
+In the Lua file, we call `lush(lush-spec)`, which will parse the given lush-spec, then it will return your theme as Lua a table (aka: a parsed-lush-spec) You should return this table from your Lua theme file to allow other modules to `require(a_lush_spec_file)` and access your themes colour data.